arackcheev/master/blocknetdxSETUP.md

 The Internet Of Blockchains

-## Blocknet Decentralised Exchange Setup Guide
+## Blocknet Decentralised Exchange Trader Setup Guide

 **These instructions are to run as a trader on the Blocknet Decentralised Exchange**